PCDevSecOps/ThalesGroup-crypto11/README.md

 {
   "Path" : "/usr/lib/x86_64-linux-gnu/libtpm2_pkcs11.so.1",
   "TokenLabel": "mylabel",
-  "Pin": "mypin"
+  "Pin": "mypin",
+  "Tpm": true
 }
 ```

+Fine tune the unit tests to use the keys you created in the previous step.
-Beware that a lot of unit tests may fail in this case.
-You must fine-tune your usecase for TPM usage.
+Beware that a lot of unit tests may fail otherwise.
+You must fine-tune your usecase for a TPM usage.

 Limitations
 ===========